 The next implementations in the Bitcoin Core code are developed in different programming languages such as Python, Java, and GO.

-What Language Is the Bitcoin Blockchain Written In?
+What Language Was Bitcoin Written In?

 Blockchain is the foundational data structure behind Bitcoin.
 A blockchain is a chain of recorded data called blocks.
-In the Bitcoin network, each block contains several Bitcoin transactions and they’re all “chained” together using a cryptographic technique called hashing.
+In the Bitcoin network, each block contains several Bitcoin transactions, and they’re all “chained” together using a cryptographic technique called hashing.
 This technique ensures that the block cannot be reordered or changed after it’s added to the blockchain.

 The Bitcoin blockchain has three important features: